awesome-stable-diffusion/awesome-stable-diffusion/README.md

 * **[CompVis/Stable Diffusion](https://github.com/CompVis/stable-diffusion)** - The official release of Stable Diffusion with cli, an AI-based Safety Classifier to (detect and suppresses sexualized content and all the necessary files to get running.
 * [stability-AI/stability-sdk](https://github.com/stability-AI/stability-sdk) - The official SDK to build python applications integrating against StabilityAI's cloud platform instead of hosting the model yourself.
 Operation requires an API Key (🖊️💵)
 * [Public Release Announcement](https://stability.ai/blog/stable-diffusion-public-release) - StabilityAI's public announcement on the release of Stable Diffusion.
+* 🖊️ [Official Discord](https://discord.gg/stablediffusion) - The official Stable Diffusion Discord by StabilityAI.

 ## Actively Maintained Forks & Containers

 All forks listed here add additional features and optimisations and are generally faster than the original release as they will keep the model in memory rather than reloading it every prompt.
-Most forks seem to remove the Safety Classifier.
-Due to the novelty of the topic, actively maintained means less than two months since the last significant update.
+Most forks seem to remove the Safety Classifier which may be a risk in conjunction with third party services such as biscord bots.

 * [basujindal/stable-diffusion](https://github.com/basujindal/stable-diffusion) - "Optimized Stable Diffusion", fork with dramatically reduced VRAM requirements through model splitting, enabling stable diffusion on lower end video cards.
-Includes gradio web interface, prompt weights
+Includes GradIO web interface, prompt weights
 * [hlky/stable-diffusion](https://github.com/hlky/stable-diffusion) - Fork with optional [Gradio UI](https://github.com/hlky/stable-diffusion-webui) with support for txt2img, img2img inpainting, GFPGAN, ESGRAN, prompt weights and optional [textual-inversion](https://textual-inversion.github.io/)

 * [lstein/stable-diffusion](https://github.com/lstein/stable-diffusion) - Fork adding a conversational cli interface, basic web interface, GFPGAN, ESRGAN, prompt weights, [textual-inversion](https://textual-inversion.github.io/)